leaderit/radio-86rk-monitor/README.md

 # Tools for compile sources are

-Tools for compile sources are: https://github.com/vhelin/wla-dx
+Tools for cross-compile sources are: https://github.com/vhelin/wla-dx

 You may build it from sources for platforms: